sav-che/TL-2/Authors/Copeland, Ralph {std. R. Copel.}.md

-> [!cite] BHL link: this entry starts at [page 349](https://www.biodiversitylibrary.org/item/103860#page/359/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 349](https://www.biodiversitylibrary.org/page/33266026) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Copeland, Ralph (1837-1905), British astronomer, born at Woodplumton, Lancashire, Royal Astronomer for Scotland at the University of Edinburgh, with the second German North Pole expedition 1869/70, and with Lord Linsal 1874 to Mauritius to observe the transit of Venus 1874, collected plants on Trinidad. (*R. Copel.*).
+Copeland, Ralph (1837-1905), British astronomer, born at Woodplumton, Lancashire, Royal Astronomer for Scotland at the University of Edinburgh, with the second German North Pole expedition 1869/70, and with Lord Linsal 1874 to Mauritius to observe the transit of Venus 1874, collected plants on Trinidad.
+**Abbreviated name**: *R. Copel.*

 #### Herbarium and types